buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Having to mock more than five plus dependencies is a sign of a bad production code design.

-It's better to have ten small classes with one-two dependencies each, than one mega-class with ten dependencies.
+It's better to have ten small classes with one-two dependency each, than one mega-class with ten dependencies.
 The ideal number of dependencies per class is zero, but this is hardly possible, but the intention to have as few dependencies per class as possible should drive the design.